-The Salar de Antofalla is approximately 150 kilometres long and 5-7 kilometres wide and is located at 3,900 metres elevation.
-The salar is accessed by Provincial highway 43 and unpaved roads, with the small town of Antofalla approximately 50 kilometres to the south and the city of Salta approximately 500 kilometres away.
+The Salar de Antofalla is approximately 150 kilometres long and 5-7 kilometres wide and is located at 3,400 metres elevation.
+The salar is accessed by Provincial highway 43 and unpaved roads, with the settlement of Antofalla approximately 50 kilometres to the south and the city of Salta approximately 500 kilometres away.
 The geological environment at the Salar de Antofalla is similar to other salars in the Puna region where lithium and potash are found.
-The Antofalla North project extents to within 500 metres of the boundary of a property controlled by global lithium producer Albemarle Inc. on the salar.
-Albemarle has stated that it believes the lithium resource on its property has potential to rank amongst the largest in Argentina1.
+The southernmost part of the Antofalla North project is adjacent to the boundary of a property controlled by global lithium producer Albemarle Inc. Albemarle has stated that it believes the lithium resource on its property has potential to rank amongst the largest in Argentina.
 [Investors are cautioned that this information is taken from the publicly available sources, has not been independently verified by the Company and it is not known if this resource conforms to the standards of NI 43-101.
 Furthermore, proximity to a discovery, mine, or mineral resource, does not indicate that mineralization will occur at the Company's Project, and if mineralization does occur, that it will occur in sufficient quantity or grade that would result in an economic extraction scenario.]